kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

     // priority that should be used when attempting to preempt this workload.
     // If not specified, it will default to PriorityClassName.
     //
-    // This field is mutable.
+    // This field is immutable.
     PreemptionPriorityClassName *string
 }
 ```